KyleSmith0905/estimtest/packages/estimtest-cli/README.md

 - `keyboardOnly` Many users may use keyboard navigation for a variety of reasons such as: Motor impairment, saving time, and more.

 **moveSelector** `string` - An element selector containing the parent of where the element should be at.
 You could use this property in the event that your code does not permit you to place the element there.

+**webPort** `string` - The port of the website you want to test with Estimtest.
+Estimtest will proxy this url, and add modify the HTML to support Estimtest.

+**estimtestPort** `string` - The port of that Estimtest will use to start the server.

 ## Contributing
 If you have suggestions, feedback, issues, or bugs, please open an issue.